Birational geometry of smooth families of varieties admitting good minimal models: Base spaces of families of manifolds with good minimal models

 \subsection{Proof of Theorem~\ref{thm:iso}}

-To prove Theorem~\ref{thm:iso} we need a refinement of the statement of Theorem~\ref{thm:sheaves} in the sense of the following theorem.
-As one would expect, the proof of this theorem is inextricably intertwined with that of Theorem~\ref{thm:sheaves}.
+To prove Theorem~\ref{thm:iso} we need a refinement of the statement of Theorem~\ref{thm:sheaves} in the sense of Theorem~\ref{thm:refine} .
+As one would expect, the proof of this refinement is inextricably intertwined with that of Theorem~\ref{thm:sheaves} itself.
 We note that in the canonically polarized case this refinement is due to Jabbusch-Kebekus~\cite{MR2976311}.
+The notion of \emph{orbifolds}, as developed by Campana, is the key ingredient for realizing this improvement of Theorem~\ref{thm:sheaves}.
+We refer to the original paper of Campana \cite{Cam04} for the basic definitions and further background.
+For reader's convenience, a brief summary of all required notions in this theory has been included in the appendix.